 13. Prevents obesity

-Rich source of dietary fiber of Amaranth has very high potential to curb appetite.
-It minimizes short term food intake and is able to keep a check on body weight gain upon regular consumption (16).
+The rich source of dietary fiber of Amaranth has a very high potential to curb appetite.
+It minimizes short-term food intake and is able to keep a check on body weight gain upon regular consumption (16).

 14. Good for eyes

 The sap of Amaranth is used as an eyewash to treat ophthalmia and convulsions in children.
 The β-carotene and lutein present in amaranth act as an antioxidant which prevents cataracts formation and age-related eye diseases like macular degeneration (17).

 Amaranth contains lectin which possesses anti-antitumor activity.
 It also exhibits growth inhibitory activity by arresting the cell cycle and induces apoptosis (18).

 Amaranth has no side effect because practically No clinical study has reported, no one really knows its long-term effects on a person’s health (19).